 Students enrolled in at least 8 units per quarter are considered to be full-time for federal financial aid purposes (FAFSA/loans).
-However, students receiving financial support through a fellowship or employment (TA, GSR, Associate-In) or are considered international must be enrolled in at least 12 units to be considered full time.
+However, students receiving financial support through a fellowship or employment (TA, GSR, Associate-In) or are considered international status must be enrolled in at least 12 units per quarter during the academic year (Fall/Winter/Spring) to be considered full time.